Counselling & Psychotherapeutic Support based in Birmingham & Solihull

 Ending

-You are in charge of when our work comes to an end, but I do encourage that you bring it to a session when you feel ready so that we can have a few sessions to ‘work towards’ our ending together.
+You are in charge of when our work comes to an end, but I do encourage that you bring it to a session when you feel ready so that we can have a session or two to work towards our ending together

 Get in touch and we can arrange a brief call to meet and chat about the kind of support you’re looking for.
 This is a good chance for us to get to know each other and to decide if we could work well together.